yonaskolb/Genesis/README.md

 Options are structured input for the `Stencil` templates.
 They serve as documentation and allow for Genesis to interactively ask for input.

 - **name**: This is the name that is referenced in the template as well as the command line
-- **value**: This is the default value that will be used if none are provided
+- **value**: This is the default value that will be used if none are provided.
+This can have Stencil tags in it
-- **question**: The question that is asked when asking for input
+- **question**: The question that is asked when asking for input.
+This can have Stencil tags in it
 - **description**: An extended description of the option and what it does
 - **required**: Whether this option is required or not for the template to generate.
 If it is not provided via the command line, option file, or input, generation will fail
 - **type**: This is the type of option.
 It defaults to `string` but can be any one of the following: